What Does CLVM Look Like?

 - Compression therapy.
 This involves wearing a tight-fitting garment which is typically custom-made to fit the affected body part (if possible).
-These garments help to the control swelling and pain in the limb.
+These garments help to control swelling and pain in the limb.
 They also help to protect the extremity from trauma.
-Compression pumps and massage) may also be helpful.
+Compression pumps and lymphatic massage may also be helpful.

 - Orthopedic interventions.
 Shoe inserts are used to manage limb length discrepancies less than 1-2 inches.
 For greater discrepancies, surgery may be considered.